 nothing close ever happened again.

-tonight, during an incredible/ridiculous gathering marking the end of a chapter, i sat at a table full of coworkers who were bursting with affection for me, begging me (in their own ways) to unravel, lavishing me and each other with adoration. and by the end of the night, the stoic, tattooed chef was standing in a circle with a few of his mentees, crying. for all the generosity and gratitude they were piling on him. and during those moments, in our eye contact and in the particular instances he’d look to nonverbally connect on something just said, the gravity of his respect for me could not have been more palpable. the whole night was infused with our understanding and seriousness for one another. and one of the last things i said to him was: “Do you remember when we fought at brunch?” (sly smile) and as if we had been telepathically discussing this, or as if we talked about it every day, he said “I do” without skipping a beat. i walked away tonight glowing and thinking about what i had done that day; how, through doing, i had become known. and for how much i am torn about being a difficult person, how fucking brave i was to talk to someone in a way that not a single other person in the place would. how it changed the course of a relationship, of an atmosphere, and of his demeanor from that day forward.
+tonight, during an incredible/ridiculous gathering marking the end of a chapter, i sat at a table full of coworkers who were bursting with affection for me, begging me (in their own ways) to unravel, lavishing me and each other with adoration. and by the end of the night, the stoic, tattooed chef was standing in a circle with a few of his mentees, crying. for all the generosity and puppy-dog gratitude his mentees were piling on him. and during those moments, in our eye contact and in the particular instances he’d look to nonverbally connect on something just said, the gravity of his respect for me could not have been more palpable. the whole night was infused with our understanding and seriousness for one another, and one of the last things i said to him was: “Do you remember when we fought at brunch?” (sly smile) and as if we had been telepathically discussing this, or as if we talked about it every day, he said “I do” without skipping a beat. i walked away tonight glowing and thinking about what i had done that day; how, through doing, i had become known. and for how much i am torn about being a difficult person, how fucking brave i was to talk to someone in a way that not a single other person in the place would. how it changed the course of a relationship, of an atmosphere, and of his demeanor from that day forward.

 and i’m so